suhan-paradkar/java-in-termux/README.md

 # Hello People,
 Today I bring to you a script to install java in [Termux](https://termux.com) without root!

-**Availability: openjdk-11.0.1 for 64-bit cpu's while only jdk-8 for 32-bit cpu's.
+**Availability: openjdk-11.0.1 and openjdk8 for 64-bit cpu's while only jdk-8 for 32-bit cpu's.
 64-bit cpu can opt partial ar full version**

 # Downloads Available for